 - Standards Compliant.
-The Wireless ADSL2/2+ Modem Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports both 802.11b and 802.11g Wireless Stations.
+The Wireless ADSL2+ Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports both 802.11b and 802.11g Wireless Stations.
 The 802.11g standard provides for backward compatibility with the 802.11b standard, so both 802.11b and 802.11g Wireless stations can be used simultaneously. - Speeds to 54Mbps.
 All speeds up to the 802.11g maximum of 54Mbps are supported. - WEP support.
 Support for WEP (Wired Equivalent Privacy) is included.
 Key sizes of 64 Bit and 128 Bit are supported.
-WEP encrypts any data before transmission, providing protection against snoopers.

-- WPA-PSK support.
+WEP encrypts any data before transmission, providing protection against snoopers. - WPA-PSK support.
 Like WEP, WPA-PSK encrypts any data before transmission, providing protection against snoopers.
 The WPA-PSK is a later standard than WEP, and provides both easier configuration and greater security than WEP. - Wireless MAC Access Control.
-The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN. - Simple Configuration.
-If the default settings are unsuitable, they can be changed quickly and easily.
+The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN.